 supermalacy vs Dominance

-Both relate to power.
+Both relate to the highest point.

-supermalacy vs Authority
+supermalacy vs Absolute power

-Both imply power.
+Both imply ultimate control.

 Structures de phrases